Rubén Blades Biography

 MUNDO

-Returning again to music, his restlessness led him to incorporate even broader influences, leading to a trilogy of Grammy winning recordings: La Rosa de los Vientos (1996), with Panamanian musicians and composers; Tiempos (1999) with the trio Editus, in which he incorporated elements of contemporary classical music and jazz; and Mundo (2002), with an expanded Editus Ensemble, fusing Irish, Arabic and Afro-Cuban instruments and rhythms, This eclectic album won a Grammy for Best World Music and a Latin Grammy for Best Contemporary Tropical Album.
+Returning again to music, his restlessness led him to incorporate even broader influences, leading to a trilogy of Grammy winning recordings: La Rosa de los Vientos (1996), with Panamanian musicians and composers; Tiempos (1999) with the trio Editus, in which he incorporated elements of contemporary classical music and jazz; and Mundo (2002), with an expanded Editus Ensemble, fusing Irish, Arabic and Afro-Cuban instruments and rhythms.

 "Racism is absurd and my new record reflects that."